victorysoftworks/standard-gamepad-typescript/README.md

 - `StandardGamepadButton.Start`
 - `StandardGamepadButton.Home`

-If no buttons are being pressed on the gamepad, or if there is no gamepad connected, this method returns an empty Array.
+If no buttons are being pressed on the gamepad, or if there is no gamepad connected, this method returns an empty Array (`[]`).

 #### Vanilla JavaScript